jennalaitinen/information_security/h3assignment.md

     - Not shown: 998 closed tcp ports (reset) (one less than before)
     - Network distance: 0 hops
   - The information probably should've been significantly different than before but after using the commands and restarting a few times I still only got those results
+  - Daemon means that there is one port listening, compared to before when no port was listening.

   # d) Bandit Oh-five
   - Managed to solve a few of the levels from Over The Wire:Bandit
   - I used the manual a bit for the start, since I was a bit confused but overall I think I progressed and managed to do the levels pretty good.
 I followed instructions and the commands needed.
   - I did levels 0-4
+  - Overall the levels taught me how to read files and to find files that are hidden.
+The levels consisted of using quotes to decypher files and read passwords.
+I now have a better understanding on how to read files.

   # References:
   https://terokarvinen.com/information-security/